snt-sedan/pki-blockchain/README.md

 7. 500 : Other error

-DOWNLOADING OF CA CERTIFICATE FROM BLOCKCHAIN /download_cacert
+E. DOWNLOADING OF CA CERTIFICATE FROM BLOCKCHAIN /download_cacert
 Extracting (download) of certificate from CA smart contract